KIT-HYD/geostatistics_lecture/exercises/univariate/README.md

 ## Task 5

 In task 4, the correlation coefficient between the two time series is calculated.
-Now, write a new script or function that will take only one the series.
-Duplicate the series and and *shift* it by one element.
+Now, write a new script or function that will take only one of the series.
+Duplicate the series and *shift* it by one element.
 That means, take the first element of the array and push it to the end.
 Then the formerly second element should be the first now.
 You call this a **lag** of 1.